The Holly Hill Story

 The Evolution

-The Holly Hill Inn family has grown to include several restaurants in Midway, Versailles and Lexington, all of which provide their guests with fresh, tasty food and do so by sustaining family farms.
-Together their restaurants have purchased more than $3 million worth of Kentucky-grown meats, dairy products, fruits and vegetables over the last 20 years.
-And that support has recently expanded to include other makers of hand-crafted goods such as pottery, candles, jams, local honey, tea towels and more.
+The Holly Hill family has grown to include several restaurants in Midway, Versailles and Lexington, all of which provide their guests with fresh, tasty food and do so by sustaining family farms.
+Altogether their restaurants have purchased more than $10 million worth of Kentucky-grown meats, dairy products, fruits and vegetables over the last 25 years.

-A 2020 inductee of the University of Kentucky College of Arts and Sciences Hall of Fame, and the Junior Achievement Bluegrass Business Hall of Fame, Ouita has received the Fayette Alliance Agricultural Excellence Award; the Midway University Spotlight Award; and the Bluegrass Tomorrow Josephine Abercrombie Award, its most prestigious honor, given in recognition of those who work tirelessly to improve quality of life in the Bluegrass.
+Other awards and recognitions include her induction into UK’s College of Arts and Sciences Hall of Fame and the Junior Achievement Bluegrass Business Hall of Fame; the Fayette Alliance Agricultural Excellence Award; the Midway University Spotlight Award; and the Bluegrass Tomorrow Josephine Abercrombie Award.

 The Family

-Ouita, Chris and their daughter Willa live in a 200-year-old cabin beside the Holly Hill Inn.
-Having been at the stove for the last 35 years, Ouita says their next project, now underway, is launching a new generation of chefs and other culinary professionals to continue their legacy of sharing their love of Kentucky food and farmers with all whom they serve.
+Ouita and Chris live in a 200-year-old cabin beside the Holly Hill Inn.
+Their daughter Willa is a graduate of Columbia University.
+Having been at the stove for more than 35 years, Ouita is now mentoring a new generation of chefs and other culinary professionals to continue her legacy of sharing a deep love of Kentucky food and farmers with all whom they serve.